Doctor of Clinical Laboratory Science

 The Doctor of Clinical Laboratory Science (DCLS) is a professional degree in clinical laboratory science in the United States for medical laboratory scientists.
 The DCLS is board eligible and qualifies as a CLIA high complexity laboratory director (HCLD).

+Doctors of Clinical Laboratory Science may conduct research or serve on healthcare teams.
+DCLS work closely with physicians, catching pre- analytical, analytical, and post-analytical test and interpretation errors in order to ensure optimal patient care outcomes.

+Doctors of Clinical Laboratory Science complete a residency at the end of their training.